Last updated on May 12, 2026

 #5.
 Talrand, Sky Summoner

 One of my favorite spellslinger payoffs, Talrand, Sky Summoner is a legendary merfolk that pumps out 2/2 fliers like nobody’s business.
-Excellent as both the commander or in the 99 of any spell-slinging EDH deck, Talrand’s army of 2/2 fliers places it a step above the comparable spellslinging token generators.
-The Drake tokens are both twice as strong as Murmuring Mystic’s Bird Illusions, they don’t die and can block unlike Poppet Stitcher’s Zombies, and it can go in your command zone for easy access.
+Excellent as both the commander or in the 99 of any spellslinging EDH deck, Talrand’s army of 2/2 fliers places it a step above the comparable spellslinging token generators.
+Unlike many of those, Talrand can go in your command zone for easy access.

 #4.
 Guttersnipe

 God, I love Guttersnipe.
 No other card has scratched that spellslinging fantasy better than this hot little goblin.
-Guttersnipe is a 2/2 for 3 that slaps 2 damage to each opponent on top of any instant or sorcery you cast.
-Even though it's one of the most basic effects of this kind, its 17 different printings attest to its ubiquity to the archetype.
+Even though it's one of the most basic effects of this kind, its many different printings attest to its ubiquity within the archetype.
 Wizards can hardly print a red precon without including Guttersnipe.
 It’s so useful and costs basically nothing but a card slot to include, hits all your opponents at once, and is the perfect out for a deck storming off without a Grapeshot.

 #3.
 Fiery Inscription